 Though she was born in San Diego, Lisa moved every two or three years of her life, so San Diego was only “home” for kindergarten and college (at UCSD), as well as her annual summer vacation destination to visit extended family.
-She is thrilled to be back, and to live near her parents and in-laws.
+She is thrilled to be back and to live near her parents and in-laws.
 She is always looking out for new students, knowing that experience all too well.
 She lived up and down the West Coast, in Michigan, in the Philippines, and in Ireland during part of college.
-She has been impacted personally by two revolutions, having witnessed the People Power Revolution in the Philippines, and having traveled to Berlin, Germany, the year the wall came down.
-When she is not at school, she is happiest swimming at the beach and playing games with her husband, Koichi, and their two sons, Kane and Ando.
+She has been impacted personally by two revolutions, having witnessed the People Power Revolution in the Philippines, and having traveled to Berlin, Germany, the year the Berlin Wall came down.
+When she is not at school, she is the happiest swimming in the ocean and doing creative projects with her husband, Koichi, and their two sons, Kane and Ando.

 Raised in the SF Bay Area, Sarah moved to San Diego in 2001 to attend college.
 She graduated from Point Loma Nazarene University in 2005 with her BS in Mathematics.
 She went on to get her teaching credential from PLNU as well.
 She was a member of the inaugural cohort of the Teacher Leadership Program in the High Tech High Graduate School of Education and she completed her thesis on the use of open-ended math problems in 2009.